davidhyman/override/README.md

 example, defining fully qualified urls at import time based on a single hostname.
 To do this, you can either define a post-import function or include another layer in your import hierarchy.
+- As a general rule, `constants` are not configurable and are best kept in a separate file structure.
+They can then be attached to the base config, imported after the config, or just kept entirely independent.
 - The system is built to handle nested configuration structures (e.g. Django or Celery objects).
 However your config code will also need to handle this correctly: e.g. dictionary key sets and pops instead of re-assignment of references.